Battle for the Donbas (1919): Battle

-Red offensive (March-April)
+Red offensive (March–April)

 In March, Kozhevnikov's group made the first attempt to oust the Whites from Donbas.
 The Red Army struck the central part of Donbas with Mykitivka, Yenakiieve, Yuzivka, Bakhmut and Luhansk.
 Particularly fierce fighting took place in the area of Debaltseve, a key railway junction that the Red Army took over on 16 March.
 Due to the lack of progress of Kozhevnikov's troops, the commander of the Southern Front Vladimir Gittis shifted part of the 8th Army to the west as support, against the intentions of the commander-in-chief of the Red Army Jukums Vācietis.
 However, the transfer of troops was stopped in the last days of March due to spring thaws and damage to the railway network.
-On 28 March, troops of the 13th Army entered Yenakiieve, Mykitivka, Makiivka and Horlivka, and on April 3 they seized Yuzivka, Yasynuvata and Starobesheve.
-On 1 April, the Dnieper Division under the command of Pavel Dybenko captured Mariupol and pushed as far as to be within of 30-40 km from Taganrog.
+On 28 March, troops of the 13th Army entered Yenakiieve, Mykitivka, Makiivka and Horlivka, and on 3 April they seized Yuzivka, Yasynuvata and Starobesheve.
+On 1 April, the Dnieper Division under the command of Pavel Dybenko captured Mariupol and pushed as far as to be within of 30–40 km from Taganrog.
 However, on 6 and 7 April, White cavalry divisions under the command of Andrei Shkuro and Vladimir May-Mayevsky broke the defense of the Reds in the central part of Donbas and again took control of Yuzivka, Volnovakha, Mariupol, Makiivka, Yasynuvata, Yenakiieve and Horlivka.
 Volnovakha was recaptured by the Red Army after another bloody battle on 24 April, two days later the Reds again controlled Mariupol, and on 28 April, they also captured Yuzivka.
 In the cities occupied by the Bolsheviks, councils and executive committees were formed, and regional congresses of councils were held.

+From March 19 to 27, the forces of Soviet Ukraine and Makhnovshchina led by Nestor Makhno fought with the Donetsk units of the Volunteer Army led by Mikhailo Vinohradov in Mariupol.
+On March 19, the first offensive of the Dnieper Division took place, during which Nestor Makhno's troops forced the Volunteer Army to flee to the city after a long firefight and spreading panic amongst the Volunteer Army troops.
+On March 21, after receiving an order for the brigade to advance east, Makhno reasoned he could not immediately take Mariupol and retreated from it.
+His troops were subsequently redeployed and the city was occupied by the 8th and 9th Regiments.
+Despite being surrounded on three sides by Makhno's forces, the city's capture was complicated by the presence of Entente warships.
+The second offensive which began on March 25 and lasted until March 27 completed the capture of the city.
+Makhnovist guerrillas were welcomed as they entered the city and subsequently a committee was formed for the underground military-revolutionary Bolshevik Communist Party as well as a commissariat for the Soviet People's Militia.